Why painting a wood paneling?

 How to paint wood paneling without sanding the surface?

-Sanding the wood paneling is time consuming and removing the old layers of paint or varnish might be quite difficult.
-It is possible, however, to paint wood paneling without the necessity of smoothing the boards.
-In such a case it is best to use chalk paint, as it sticks well to every type of surface.
+Sanding old layers of paint or varnish is time-consuming and quite difficult.
+It is possible, however, to paint wood paneling without the necessity of smoothening the boards.
+In such a case, it is best to use chalk paint, as it sticks well to every type of surface.
 Such paint dries substantially quicker than other types - in most cases one can apply another layer after 20 minutes.
+Painting wood paneling without sanding has many advantages, e.g. less cleaning as there is no dust generated while sanding the surface.

 Chalk paint used for wood paneling is useful if you plan to distress the wooden boards.
 After using the paint remember to cover your paneling with a protective layer of varnish or wax.